Charlie Higson

 Charles Murray Higson (born 3 July 1958) is an English actor, comedian, author and former singer.
-He has also written and produced for television and is the author of the Enemy book series, as well as the first five novels in the Young Bond series.
+He has also written and produced for television and is the author of the young adult post-apocalyptic book series The Enemy, as well as the first five novels in the Young Bond series.

 Early life

-Born in Frome, Somerset, Higson was educated at Sevenoaks School, Kent and at the University of East Anglia (UEA) in Norwich (where his brother taught from 1986 to 2008, latterly as Professor of Film Studies).
+Born in Frome, Somerset, Higson was educated at Sevenoaks School, Kent and at the University of East Anglia (UEA) in Norwich (where his brother Andrew taught from 1986 to 2008, latterly as Professor of Film Studies).
 At UEA, Higson met Paul Whitehouse, David Cummings and Terry Edwards.
 Higson, Cummings and Edwards formed the band The Higsons, of which Higson was the lead singer from 1980 to 1986.
 They released two singles on the Specials' 2 Tone Records label.
 This was after he had formed the punk band The Right Hand Lovers, wherein he performed as "Switch".
-Higson then started squatting in London and became a decorator, including decorating the house of Stephen Fry and Hugh Laurie.
+Higson then started squatting in London and became a decorator, coincidentally decorating the house of Stephen Fry and Hugh Laurie.

 Career

 Higson started writing for Harry Enfield with Paul Whitehouse and performing comedy.
 He came to public attention as one of the main writers and performers of the BBC Two sketch show The Fast Show (1994–2000).
 He also worked with Whitehouse on the radio comedy Down the Line.
-In 1994 Higson co-wrote (with Lise Mayer) the screenplay for the film thriller Suite 16.
+In 1994 Higson co-wrote the screenplay for the thriller film Suite 16 with Lise Mayer.

 He worked as producer, writer, director and occasional guest star on Randall & Hopkirk from 2000 to 2001.
 Subsequent television work has included writing and starring in BBC Three's Fast Show spin-off sitcom Swiss Toni.
-He has starred in Tittybangbang on BBC Three and first appeared as a panellist on QI in 2007.
+He first appeared as a panellist on QI in 2007.
 In 2010 he co-directed and starred in the series Bellamy's People.

 In 2013 Higson adapted Agatha Christie's A Caribbean Mystery for ITV's Agatha Christie's Marple series.
-In an addition to the plot, Miss Marple attends a talk given by the ornithologist James Bond (played by Higson himself): there she meets Ian Fleming, who is inspired to borrow the speaker's name for the protagonist of his new novel, Casino Royale.
 In 2015 Higson reimagined the novel Strange Case of Dr Jekyll and Mr Hyde by Robert Louis Stevenson for ITV Studios into a ten part adventure series, set in the 1930s titled Jekyll and Hyde.
 In 2017, Higson appeared as Ian Winterman in series three of Broadchurch and as Ronnie Maguire in series three of Grantchester.

 2020 saw Higson compete on Richard Osman's House of Games. alongside Chizzy Akudolu, Kate Williams and Tom Allen.

 Higson has also starred in Lobby Land, a radio sitcom on BBC Radio 4, as Tom Shriver MP.